developerewt/simple-upload/README.md

 [![License](https://poser.pugx.org/version/version/license)](https://packagist.org/packages/version/version)

-This simple package have the intent to help the developers in this task.
+This simple package have the intent to help the developers upload files to server.